Lars Ulrich: Personal life

-Ulrich's first marriage was in 1988 to Debbie Jones, a British woman he met on tour, but they divorced in 1990 during the recordings of the Black album.
+Ulrich's first marriage was in 1988 to Debbie Jones, a British woman he met on tour, but they divorced in 1990 during the recordings of Metallica.
 His second marriage was to Skylar Satenstein, an emergency medicine physician, from 1997 to 2004.
 They had two sons before divorcing.
 Following his divorce from Satenstein, Ulrich dated Danish actress Connie Nielsen from 2004 to 2012.
 They had one child together.
 He married American fashion model Jessica Miller in 2015.

-Ulrich's sons Myles and Layne play in a band named Taipei Houston.
-The duo released their debut album in 2022.
+Ulrich's sons Myles and Layne play in a band named Taipei Houston, which released its debut album in 2022.

+Ulrich resides in San Francisco, California, but only has Danish citizenship.
 Ulrich is a friend of Noel Gallagher and his band Oasis and claimed Gallagher was his inspiration to give up cocaine in the 2000s.
 He also has a passion for fine art.
 In 2002, he sold a painting from his own collection, Self Portrait by Jean-Michel Basquiat, 1982.
 With a pre-sale price estimate of $5 million, it ultimately sold for triple that at Christie's Auction House.
 In 2009, Ulrich revealed he suffered from tinnitus due to many years of touring without the use of any auditory protection.

-Ulrich resides in San Francisco, California.
-He has Danish citizenship only.
+To unwind after some gigs, Ulrich listens to jazz.